ianjwhite99/connected-car-python-sdk/README.md

 ```python
 currentVehicle = connectedcar.Vehicle(vehicleList[0], access['access_token'], "US") # Region argument is only required if you live outside the United States.
 ```

-- Note: If your region is outside of the US you can pass different region parameters to the Vehicle class.
-Regions: (US, CA, EU, AU)

 Now you can ask the car to do things, or ask it for some data!
 For example: